ClaudeAlves/MAC_lab1/rapport.md

 1. #### Explain the difference of these five analyzers.

    **Whitespace:** This analyzer with simply split the document based on whitespace and nothing more.
-It won't lower case and it will keep all ponctuations.
+It won't lower case and it will keep all punctuations.

-   **English:** It will keep the english terms and will apply some filter.
+   **English:** It will keep the English terms and will apply some filter.
 It will lower case, stem and remove stop word like 'of', 'for', 'a' .

    **Shingle 1-2:** It will tokenize the text and make terms with single or 2 words in it.
 It lower case the terms.